Your area Not set — showing everywhere

 Partial

-He requested data on how many students require counseling to justify the new dean position.
-He also inquired about the current status and outcome of a bullying situation at the middle school.
+He inquired about the number of students requiring counseling to justify hiring a dean of students.
+He also requested an update regarding a reported bullying situation at the middle school.
 Key concern

-Justification for the dean of students position and the status of a middle school bullying situation.
+Inquiry into student counseling needs and the status of a bullying situation.

 Board response